 NZIA creates Nga Aho position on BoardBack

 Historically, the relationship between the NZIA and Tangata Whenua has not been a strong one, but many people over many years have worked hard to change this.
 As NZIA president 2013-14, Pip Cheshire negotiated closely with Nga Aho to honour Te Tiriti o Waitangi and build a stronger relationship.
 (A 2015 President's Award was given to Rau Hoskins to acknowledge his leadership in bringing kaupapa Maori within the Institute.)
 Together, Nga Aho and the NZIA have created a written agreement, in Maori and English.
-This Kawenata is due to be signed on Thursday 9 February 2017, under the current Presidency of Christina van Bohemen.
+This Kawenata was signed on Thursday 9 February 2017, under the current Presidency of Christina van Bohemen.

 A+W•NZ are pleased that this important work has started, and congratulate the many people involved, under the leadership of Kaumatua Haari Williams.